 A minimum of ten (10) strategic partnerships must be maintained by the Project.
-MBDA must be notified in writing if the Project is replacing a partner.
+However, a minimum of (5) letters of commitment are required with the submission of this application.
+MBDA must be notified within 15 business days, in writing if the Project is replacing, removing, and/or adding a new partner.
 Terminated partnerships must be replaced within forty-five (45) days after termination.
-Before the Project can claim a strategic partnership, it must be reviewed by the Federal Program Officer to determine whether the proposed relationship is likely to assist the Project in serving its client base and is consistent with the overall goals and objectives of the Project.
+Before the Project can claim a strategic partnership, it must be reviewed by the MBDA Federal Program Officer to determine whether the proposed relationship is likely to assist the Project in serving its client base and is consistent with the overall goals and objectives of the MBDA Capital Project.
 MBDA has no responsibility or obligations to the Project's strategic partners unless otherwise negotiated between parties.